5 Signs You Would Be a Good Proofreader

 alt=""

-You feel it’s you’re your civic duty to snuff out spelling slipups, correct capitalization catastrophes, fix formatting flubs, put a stop to punctuation pitfalls, and get rid of grammatical gaffes.
+You feel it’s your civic duty to get rid of grammatical gaffes, snuff out spelling slipups, correct capitalization catastrophes, fix formatting flubs, and put a stop to punctuation pitfalls.

 You’re keenly aware of the difference between it’s and its and would love for everyone else to be mindful of these distinctions as well.